zlatko-michailov/abc/doc/contribute.md

 ### Filing
 When you file an issue, keep in mind that the issue must contain enough information so that it can be reproduced, categorized, and ultimately - triaged.

-Each issue should fall in one of three categories - _bugs_, _enhancements_, or _questions_.
+Each issue should fall in one of three categories:
-A bug is a discrepancy between the intent and the implementation of a released feature.
+- __Bug__ - discrepancy between the intent and the implementation of a released feature.
-An enhancement is a missing or suboptimal functionality.
+- __Enhancement__ - missing or suboptimal functionality.
-And a question is a request for information (which may eventually become a documentation enhancement).
+- __Question__ - request for information (which may eventually become a documentation enhancement).

 To report a bug, consider the following template:
 ```